netpediaweb/AzureAD/README.md

-This is Renaissance IT tool that integrate with HR systems Design by Virendra Singh
+This is IT tool that integrate with HR systems
+Design by Virendra Singh